renovatebot/renovate/docs/adding-a-package-manager.md

 This is used when more than one package manager share settings from a common language. e.g. docker-compose, circleci and gitlabci all specify "docker" as their language and inherit all config settings from there.

-##### filePattern

-`filePattern` is a javascript `RegExp` used to detect the manager's files within the repository.

-An example `filePattern` from Docker Compose is `(^|/)docker-compose[^/]*\\.ya?ml$`.
-You can see that it's designed to match files both in the root as well as in subdirectories, and to be flexible with matching yaml files that start with `docker-compose` but may have additional characters in the filename.

 ##### contentPattern (optional)

-`contentPattern` is only necessary if there's the possibility that some of the files matched by `filePattern` may not belong to that package manager, or maybe don't have any dependencies.
+`contentPattern` is only necessary if there's the possibility that some of the files matched by `fileMatch` may not belong to that package manager, or maybe don't have any dependencies.

 An example `contentPattern` is from Meteor.js: `(^|\\n)\\s*Npm.depends\\(\\s*{`.
 Because Meteor's `package.js` is not particularly "unique", it's quite possible that repositories will have one or more `package.js` files that have nothing to do with Meteor.js, so we filter out only the ones that include `Npm.depends` in it.